ruby/rbs/docs/syntax.md

      | (Numeric) -> Numeric
 ```

-Method types can end with `super` which means the methods from existing definitions.
-This is useful to define an _extension_, which adds a new variation to the existing method preserving the original behavior.

 ### Attribute definition

 Attribute definitions help to define methods and instance variables based on the convention of `attr_reader`, `attr_writer` and `attr_accessor` methods in Ruby.